ChatGPT & AI in

 In the latest content provided by the CIPS/Hays Salary Guide, the average procurement salary for the North American procurement manager is $96,361.
 It does sound like a really good rate for anyone working in the procurement department.

 How about Glassdoor?
 If we take a look at the website, the procurement specialist salary rate is $63,007 per year.
 That is for the procurement specialist, which is the entry-level rank in the procurement department.
 The price goes up for the high-level procurement jobs.
-Those who are in the Purchasing department can earn $52,856 while purchasing specialists can earn up to $55,902 per year.
+Analyze offer and purchase bids and negotiate accordingly.

 Apart from the good salary rate, there’s also a 4.6% average salary increase and a 12.9% chance for an average bonus.
 And despite the COVID pandemic, around 76% of procurement managers received a bonus in the last year.
 Of course, the rate only includes those who are eligible.
 That means procurement managers who’ve worked hard and are the best in what they do.